-A bright wave front reference star (IRS7, 5.57'' separation, K = 6.5'') outside the 2'' Field of View of the VLTI is picked up by the UT Coudé star separator (STS) and imaged onto the GRAVITY IR wavefront sensors CIAO located in each of the UT Coudé rooms.
-This bright reference star thus serves as an off-axis AO reference star.
+1 Derived during commissioning and corrected for VLTI transmission thus serves as an off-axis AO reference star.
 The wavefront correction is applied using the MACAO deformable mirrors.
 GRAVITY can also be used with the generic MACAO optical wavefront sensors on the UTs.
 When observing with the ATs, the adaptive optics correction is performed by NAOMI.
-The 2'' telescopic Field of View of the VLTI (UT case; 4'' on the ATs) contains both the science target (Sgr A) and the phase reference star (IRS16C, 1.23'' separation, K = 9.7'').
+The 2'' telescopic Field of View of the VLTI (UT case; 4'' on the ATs) contains both the science target (Sgr A) and the phase reference star (IRS16C, 1.23'' separation, $K = 9.7^m$).
 Both objects are re-imaged via the main VLTI delay lines onto the GRAVITY Beam Combiner Instrument (BCI).
-Note that GRAVITY can operate in single-field and dual-field mode.
+Note that GRAVITY can operate in single-field, dual-field, and dual-field wide mode.
 In the single-field case, the SC target also serves as FT reference star and the light is split 50%-50% between the two channels.
+Dual field-wide allows the extension of the separation between the FT and SC object by merging the two fields initially separated by the VLTI Star Separators.
+In dual-field wide the separation between the FT and SC object can be up to 30''.